+Archery Carnival Shoot Stop by the Archery Range for a fun filled evening of carnival style games.
+No clowns or gimmicks.
+Tokens are not required.
 Archery Trap Shoot at a flying disc using a bow and arrow.
 Targets are hard to hit but you'll have fun - hit or miss.
 Battleship Rifle Take aim at a squadron of battleships and try to sink them all.
-Countries Chaot Stop by the Archery Range for a fun filled afternoon of carnival style games.
-No Carnival Shoot clowns or gimmicks.
-Tokens are not required.
-Archers compete to land arrows closest to a far off flag.
-Participation counts Clout toward the All Camp Challenge.
-For experienced archers, take the "Long Shot" at targets at varying distances.
-Long Range Archery Hone your skills to become a great archer.
+Clout Archers compete to land arrows closest to a far off flag.
+Participation counts toward the All Camp Challenge.
+Long Range Archery For experienced archers, take the "Long Shot" at targets at varying distances.
+Hone your skills to become a great archer.
 Marksmanship Tournaments This tournament is at both the archery and rifle ranges.
-If 5 Scouts from the unit Transmansing rounding shoot, this will qualify for the All Camp Challenge.
-Onen Avehem Enjoy the warm summer sun at our archery range as you pull back, take aim, Open Archery and fire at the target.
+If 5 Scouts from the unit shoot, this will qualify for the All Camp Challenge.
+Open Archery Enjoy the warm summer sun at our archery range as you pull back, take aim, and fire at the target.
 Open Rifle Head up to our .22 caliber range and practice your marksmanship skills.
-Do you think you're good with both a rifle and a bow?
-Think you have what it Top Shot takes to be Sequassen's Top Shot?
-Complete rigorous challenges at each range · ' to prove it.
-Three Challenges, One Champion.
-Scouts and Buddy Pairs will compete in Triple Crown various challenges in order to be Triple Crown Champions.
-Visit the archery range to test your skills.
-3D Archery Tired of regular archery?
-Come try this hunting simulation where you can shoot at animal-shaped targets at stations in the woods.
+Top Shot Do you think you're good with both a rifle and a bow?
+Think you have what it takes to be Sequassen's Top Shot?
+Complete rigorous challenges at each range to prove it.